-Seeing others move on at home can create doubt too and we wonder about what a life would be like if we had stayed put.
-This is something I struggle with because while I rationally know I can’t be everywhere at once, my mind wanders to the path I didn’t choose.
-We see our loves ones move up in their career, start a family that you won’t get to see much, and experience life in a place you no longer know.
+Seeing others move on with their lives at home without us can create doubt too and we wonder about what a life would be like if we had stayed put.
+It’s one of the major cons of life abroad.
+This is something I struggle with.
+While I rationally know I can’t be everywhere at once, my mind wanders to the path I didn’t choose.
+We see our loved ones move up in their career, start a family that we won’t get to see much, and experience life in a place we no longer know.

 We doubt ourselves and our choices when we see others seemingly thriving.
+Or when something hard happens abroad.
 But remember, we all struggle in our own way at some point or another.